Theodore the Black: The Golden Horde

-Later Theodore married the daughter of the Nogai Khan, who was baptized and received the Christian name Anna.
+Later Theodore married the daughter of Mengu-Timur, who was baptized and received the Christian name Anna.
 With the marriage Theodore received a huge dowry (according to the fasti, 36 towns) and rose to prominence in the Horde.
 He and Anna had two sons, David and Constantine.
 In 1290 Michael Theodorovich died in Yaroslavl, so Theodore the Black with his Jarlig from the Mongols returned in the city to rule.

 The Prince of Yaroslavl

 Upon death of his brothers in 1278–1279, Theodore inherited the Principality of Smolensk.
 Presumably, in 1279–1281 he resided in Smolensk, then again moved to the Horde.
 Later he took part in the war between the sons of Alexander Nevsky, that ended with the destruction of many Russian towns by both the Mongols and the Russians.

-In 1293 Theodore took part in Khan Dyuden war against the North-East Rus', in which 14 important towns were sacked by the Mongols.
+In 1293 Theodore took part in Dyuden's punitive campaign in northeastern Rus', in which 14 towns were sacked by the Mongols and their Rus' allies for disloyalty to the new khan.